lgonzalezrouco/pti/p1_servlets/README.md

 ## Introduction

-In this session we will learn to develop a web application with Java servlets, a simple mechanism to program the back end of a distributed application with Java.
+In this session we will learn to develop a web application with Java servlets, a convenient mechanism of programming the back end of a web application (or any other kind of client-server distributed application) in Java without the programmer having to deal with the HTTP protocol (or any other protocol) directly.

 The objectives of this assignment are to:

 * Understand the context for servlets by setting up Tomcat, a simple servlet-capable web server.
 * Understand what a servlet is.